keptn/lifecycle-toolkit/README.md

 to install the latest release of the lifecycle controller.

+The lifecycle controller uses the OpenTelemetry collector to provide a vendor-agnostic implementation of how to receive, process and export telemetry data.
+To install it, follow their [installation instructions](https://opentelemetry.io/docs/collector/getting-started/).
+We also provide some more information about this in our [observability example](./examples/observability/).

 ## Goals

 The Keptn Lifecycle Controller aims to support Cloud Native teams with: